WorldVistA/VistA/Documentation/populateMRepo.rst

   -o ~/Desktop/Log -r ~/Work/OSEHRA/VistA-M -l ~/Desktop/Log

-Once the command is entered, the script proceeds to stop the VistA's background tasks then exports the routines and globals.
-All current files (.zwr and .m) are removed from the VistA-M source tree and then the exported files are sorted into their correct package folder.
+Once the command is entered, the script proceeds to stop the VistA's background tasks and then exports the routines and globals.
+All current files (.zwr and .m) are removed from the VistA-M source tree and the exported files are sorted into their correct package folder.
 The entire process should take approximately one hour.

 An example start of the execution of the extractor script can be seen below: